There are no age limitations. Habitat Greater Ottawa uses household income of all adults living in the home.

 - Pre-approved home improvement classes at Home Depot/Reno Depot or equivalent (count as double hours)

-- With the approval of the Habitat Family Services Manager and the Family Partner, a maximum of 50 hours of sweat equity requirements can be fulfilled through volunteerism with another community organization
+- With the approval of the Habitat Family Services Manager and the Family Partner, a maximum of 50 required volunteer hours can be fulfilled through volunteerism with another community organization

-- A maximum of 50 hours of sweat equity can be contributed through school credits from both adults and children
+- A maximum of 50 volunteer hours can be contributed through school credits from both adults and children

 - Habitat Restore volunteer hours may be used